-Availability Location Mode Non-standard teaching period UWA (Perth) Face to face
+Availability Location Mode Not available in 2024 UWA (Perth) Face to face

 Students are able to (1) describe the concepts related to commensal and potentially pathogenic micro-organisms; define the clinical features, investigation and management of primary or reactivated infections of oral soft tissues; describe clinical features of infections in immunocompromised patients; describe the biomechanics of maxillofacial trauma; describe the initial management of a trauma patient; describe the presentation, investigations and the management of fractures of the facial skeleton, mandible, zygomatic complex; describe the presentation and management of multiple trauma and (2) diagnose dental and oral injuries; provide emergency treatment for dental injuries; manage the various types of tooth reabsorption; manage incomplete developed teeth following injury; provide long-term management of injured teeth; explain and promote strategies to prevent dental trauma.

 - Unit Coordinator(s)

 - Dr Maryam Jessri

 - Unit rules

 - DENT4205 Conservative Dentistry and Restoration of Endodontically Treated Teeth

 DENT5308 Child and Adolescent Comprehensive Oral Care 2 and Research

-Approved quota: 56—domestic (50) and international (6).
-For school leavers—rural (3), Metropolitan Pathway (3), Indigenous (3), high academic achievement (5), international (3).
-For graduates—rural (2), Metropolitan Pathway (2), Indigenous (2), international (3), graduates (30).
+Approved quota: 56—domestic (50) and international (6); for school leavers—rural (3), Metropolitan Pathway (3), Indigenous (3), high academic achievement (5), international (3); for graduates—rural (2), Metropolitan Pathway (2), Indigenous (2), international (3), graduates (30)